Monday Sept 20th, 2021, 0700-1800

 I was surprised to read on my map that I’d be passing the Washington Monument.
 This original Washington Monument sits atop a hill in western Maryland.
 Like its more famous counterpart that adorns the mall in Washington DC, it’s a stone obelisk, albeit much smaller.
 It was built in 1827, 60 years before the larger one.
 The trail passed right by so I went up the short set of stairs for a nice view.
 Two guys were there, diligently counting raptors for their fall migration records.
 I tried to help for a spell but couldn’t do much without binoculars.
 We got to see some vultures, an eagle, and a pair of kestrels.

 I passed through Gathland State Park, which was the second civil war historical site this day.
-Apparently this area is the only section where the AT travels through old battlefields.
+Apparently this area was the only section where the AT travels through old battlefields.
 I’m not much of a civil war buff so the many information markers weren’t of much interest.

 What was of interest to this hiker were the bathrooms and a water spigot.
 I loaded up for the final few miles to a shelter, since the shelter spring was half a mile down a side trail.
 I’d rather carry water for a few miles than walk an extra mile.
 At the shelter, I met a few section hikers as well as a new SOBO, Swift.